trustthevote/DCdigitalVBM/README.md

 * Empty database and username / password to use
 * Apache with Passenger installed on the server

+Install Capistrano and Capistrano Ext gems (tested with versions 2.5.19 and 1.2.1):

+    $ sudo gem install capistrano capistrano-ext

 Create the app folder by SSH'ing into the server and creating the directory in your deployment user home (we'll assume it's dc\_digital\_vbm).